A Path to Expanded Dental Access in Massachusetts

 - Massachusetts Department of Public Health, Office of Oral Health, The Commonwealth’s High-Risk Senior Population: Results and Recommendations From a 2009 Statewide Oral Health Assessment (Boston: July 2010), http://www.mass.gov/eohhs/docs/dph/com-health/oral-health/senior-oral-health-assessment-report.pdf.

-- Massachusetts Department of Public Health, A Profile of Health Among Massachusetts Adults, 2014: Results from the Behavioral Risk Factor Surveillance System (August 2015), http://www.mass.gov/eohhs/docs/dph/behavioral-risk/report-2014.pdf.
+- Massachusetts Department of Public Health, A Profile of Health Among Massachusetts Adults, 2012: Results From the Behavioral Risk Factor Surveillance System (April 2014), http://www.mass.gov/eohhs/docs/dph/behavioral-risk/report-2012.pdf.

 - Minnesota Department of Health and Minnesota Board of Dentistry, Report to the Minnesota Legislature 2014: Early Impacts of Dental Therapists in Minnesota (February 2014), http://www.health.state.mn.us/divs/orhpc/workforce/dt/dtlegisrpt.pdf.